KorablikDimak/MoneyApp/README.md

 Adding categories and items of expenses / income is called using the context menu by clicking the right mouse button.

 ## Table
-The entry takes place in the table, which highlights expenses in 'red' and incomes in 'green'.
+The entry takes place in the table, which highlights expenses in `red` and incomes in `green`.
 You can make edits yourself, delete lines.
 Any update of the table is accompanied by a daily update of 'statistics'.

 ### Capabilities